 If you need any advice or help on choosing a ski resort that will match all the ticks on your list or want to know more about booking a group skiing holiday with Club Med, please ask us, we have been doing this a long time and are really very good at it.
 Don’t forget if you are booking a ski group, we don’t show the very generous group discounts we are able to offer on this website, to get our best rates you need to speak to one of our team by calling 020 8313 3999

-Top 10 recommend ski resorts for mixed ability ski/snowboard groups
+Top 10 recommend ski holidays for mixed ability ski/snowboard groups